$\mathbb{Q}$-Fano threefolds with three birational Mori fiber structures: Introduction

 \section{Introduction}

 A Mori fiber space which is birational to a given variety is called a {\it birational Mori fiber structure} of the variety.
-We say that a $\mbQ$-Fano variety $X$ with Picard number one is {\it birationally rigid} (resp.\ {\it birationally birigid}) if the birational Mori fiber structures of $X$ consist of one element $X$ (resp.\ exactly two elements including $X$).
+We say that a $\mbQ$-Fano variety $X$ with Picard number one is {\it birationally rigid} (resp.\ {\it birationally birigid}) if the birational Mori fiber structures of $X$ consist of a single element $X$ (resp.\ exactly two elements including $X$).
 There are many birationally rigid $\mbQ$-Fano varieties such as nonsingular hypersurfaces of degree $n+1$ in $\mbP^{n+1}$ for $n \ge 3$ (\cite{IM, dF}) and quasismooth anticanonically embedded $\mbQ$-Fano threefold weighted hypersurfaces (\cite{CPR, CP}).
 Compared to birational rigidity, $\mbQ$-Fano varieties with finite birational Mori fiber structures (or with finite pliability) are less known.
 Corti-Mella \cite{CM} proved that a quartic threefold with a specific singular point is birationally birigid.
-Cheltsov-Grinenko \cite{CP} constructed an example of a birationally birigid complete intersection of a quadric and a cubic in $\mbP^5$ with a single ordinary double point.
-In \cite{Okada1,Okada2}, we proved that $14$ families of $\mbQ$-Fano threefold weighted complete intersections consist of birationally birigid $\mbQ$-Fano threefolds.
-There are other interesting examples of birationally non-rigid $\mbQ$-Fano threefolds \cite{AK, AZ, BZ} but their birational Mori fiber structures are yet to be determined.
+Cheltsov-Grinenko \cite{CG} constructed an example of a birationally birigid complete intersection of a quadric and a cubic in $\mbP^5$ with a single ordinary double point.
+In a series of papers \cite{Okada1,Okada2,Okada3}, we proved that $19$ families and $35$ families of $\mbQ$-Fano threefold weighted complete intersections consist of birationally rigid and birationally birigid $\mbQ$-Fano threefolds, respectively (see also \cite{AZ1}).
+There are other interesting examples of birationally non-rigid $\mbQ$-Fano threefolds \cite{AK, AZ2, BZ} but their birational Mori fiber structures are yet to be determined.

 The aim of this paper is to construct first examples of $\mbQ$-Fano threefolds with exactly three birational Mori fiber structures.
 We also observe that the number of birational Mori fiber structures does not behave upper semi-continuously in a family.
 The main objects of this paper are weighted hypersurfaces of degree $8$ in the weighted projective space $\mbP (1,1,2,2,3)$.
 We explain known results for this family.